mholtkamp/octave/Documentation/Lua/Systems/Network.md

  - Ret: `boolean local` Is local
 ---
 ### IsAuthority
 Check if this host has gameplay authority.
-This will be true if this host is a Server of is playing locally.
+This will be true if this host is a Server or is playing locally.

 Sig: `authority = Network.IsAuthority()`
  - Ret: `boolean authority` Is the gameplay authority